-From the definition of fidelity $F(\rho) \equiv \max_\theta \expval{\rho}{\Psi_\theta}$, where $\ket{\Psi_\theta} \equiv 1/\sqrt{2} \qty(\ket{HH}+e^{i\theta}\ket{VV})$,
+From the definition of fidelity, $F(\rho) \equiv \max_\theta \expval{\rho}{\Psi_\theta}$, where $\ket{\Psi_\theta} \equiv 1/\sqrt{2} \qty(\ket{HH}+e^{i\theta}\ket{VV})$,

 holds.
-From these results, we estimated the fidelity expected in the case of $\Delta \tau \gg 0$ by multiplying $F(\rho_{\overline{\Psi}})^{-1}$ to the experimentally measured fidelity (see Fig.~5 in the manuscript).
-From the best fit to the data of the temporal cross-correlation in the every polarization and frequency ranges, we extracted $\gamma$ and $\beta_H$, which is estimated as the ratio of the amplitude between VH and HH components.
+From these results, we estimated the fidelity expected in the case of $\Delta \tau \gg 0$ by multiplying $F(\rho_{\overline{\Psi}})^{-1}$ with the experimentally measured fidelity (Fig.~5 in the manuscript).
+From the best fit to the data of the temporal cross-correlation in every polarization and frequency range, we extracted $\gamma$ and $\beta_H$, which are estimated as the ratio of the amplitude between the VH and HH components.